-When an individual makes a disclosure, the Headteacher/named Governor will process any personal data collected in accordance with its data protection policy.
+When an individual makes a disclosure, the Headteacher/named Governor will process any personal data collected in accordance with the School's Data Protection Policy.
 Data collected from the point at which the individual makes the report is held securely and accessed by, and disclosed to, individuals only for the purposes of dealing with the disclosure.